-The iMac Suite on the ground floor of Wettons Terrace is open to all Music students from 8.30am to 6pm via your College swipe card.
-(This former IT suite was originally created with the help of a generous benefaction by Miss Agnes Divine, a former member of the College.)
-The suite contains 16 iMACs, midi keyboards, headphones, Focusrite-Digital Audio Interfaces, music sequencing software (Logic Pro and Ableton), Sibelius, and Sonic Visualiser which are maintained by the Music Studios Manager (Martin.Astle@rhul.ac.uk).
+The iMac Suite on the ground floor of Wettons Terrace is open to all Music students from 8.30am to 10.00pm via your College swipe card.
+The suite contains 16 iMACs, midi keyboards, headphones, Focusrite-Digital Audio Interfaces, music sequencing software (Logic Pro), Sibelius, and Sonic Visualiser which are maintained by the Music Studios Manager (musicstudios@rhul.ac.uk).
 It also contains 2 networked PCs, with standard word-processing, database, internet and music-processing software (including Finale, Sibelius and EarMaster) maintained by the College's Computer Centre, to whom all issues and problems should be addressed.
 The Sibelius software is also installed on PCs in the Davison Building.

-More specialist studio facilities in the North Tower include production suites for composition and film music, and two rooms housing a gamelan and a large collection of world music instruments.
-Enquiries about the studio facilities should be addressed to Dr Tom Parkinson (Tom.Parkinson@rhul.ac.uk); enquiries about the gamelan and instrument collection should be addressed to Dr Henry Stobart (Henry.Stobart@rhul.ac.uk).
+More specialist studio facilities are located in the east section of Wettons Terrace.
+These include four production suites for composition and film music, and a Global Music Studio housing a gamelan and a large collection of world music instruments.
+Enquiries about the studio facilities should be addressed to Dr Tom Parkinson (Tom.Parkinson@rhul.ac.uk); enquiries about the gamelan and instrument collection should be addressed to Dr Henry Stobart (h.stobart@rhul.ac.uk).